Donald Rumsfeld: Secretary of Defense (1975–1977)

-Rumsfeld is sworn in as Secretary of Defense in November 1975.
+Rumsfeld being sworn in as Secretary of Defense in November 1975.

 In October 1975, Ford reshuffled his cabinet in the Halloween Massacre.
 Various newspaper and magazine articles at the time identified Rumsfeld as having orchestrated these events.
 Ford named Rumsfeld to succeed Schlesinger as the 13th U.S. Secretary of Defense and George H. W. Bush to become Director of Central Intelligence.
 According to Bob Woodward's 2002 book Bush at War, a rivalry developed between the two men and "Bush senior was convinced that Rumsfeld was pushing him out to the CIA to end his political career."

 Rumsfeld's confirmation hearing as Secretary of Defense began on November 12, 1975.
 During the hearing, Rumsfeld was mostly asked about the administration's defense policy on the Cold War.
 Rumsfeld stated that the Soviet Union was a "clear and present danger," especially following the end of the Vietnam War, which Rumsfeld described as the USSR's chance to build up its domination.
 On November 17, 1975, Rumsfeld was confirmed as Secretary of Defense by a vote of 97–2.
-At the age of 43, Rumsfeld became the youngest person to serve as United States Secretary of Defense as of 2025.
+At the age of 43, Rumsfeld became the youngest person to serve as United States Secretary of Defense as of 2026.

-Secretary of Defense Donald Rumsfeld and President Ford share a laugh in a Cabinet meeting, 1975.
+Secretary of Defense Rumsfeld and President Ford sharing a laugh in a Cabinet meeting, 1975.